 1. Do areas of your lawn easily roll up?
 If you start to see areas of your lawn that look like they are dying go over and see if you can roll it up, or peel it up like a piece of carpet.
 Grubs feed on the root system of your lawn.
 Since there are no roots to anchor your lawn, large sections should easily be separated from the soil.

 2. Do you see irregular brown patches in sections of your lawn?
 After grubs start attacking your lawns roots, you will inevitably see the damage on the surface of your lawn.
 Since sections of your lawn no longer have roots to take in water and nutrients you will start to see brown patches where your lawn is dying.
-Look under these dead patches and inspect to see if there are grubs in the soil under these patches.
+Look under these dead patches and inspect to see if there are grubs in the soil.

 3. Do you see evidence of animals digging in your lawn?
 Skunks, raccoons, crows, and other animals love feeding on grubs.
 Skunks and raccoons in particular will dig aggressively in search of a good snack.
 If sections of your lawn look dug up, then check under these damaged areas to see if you have grubs.

 4. Do you see beetles chewing on leaves in your landscape?
 In the summer months grubs become adult beetles and they will feed on plants in your landscape.
 If you notice leaves that look like something is chewing on them look carefully and you will probably see beetles.
-These beetles likely came from your lawn, and will go back in your lawn to start the next generation of destruction.
+These beetles likely came from your lawn, and will go back in your lawn to lay eggs for the next generation of grubs.

 Life Cycle of a White Grub